Internal medicine

 Features of Vaccination at Our Clinic

-• Issues vaccination certificates (Japanese and English)
+• Issuance of vaccination certificates (Japanese and English)

 • Catch-up HPV vaccination (Gardasil 9)

-• Evaluates immune status through antibody testing
+• Evaluation of immune status through antibody testing also available

 • In-clinic observation system for anaphylaxis measures

-• No appointment needed, walk-ins welcome / Open daily 9 AM–9 PM / 1-minute walk from Jujo Station
+• No appointment needed, same-day visit OK / Open daily 9:00-21:00 / 1-minute walk from Jujo Station

 Vaccination is an investment to "protect yourself and your loved ones"